-A. It overlooks the possibility that the team might win whether or not the star is exhausted.

-B. It does not explain why it is so important for the star not to be exhausted.

-C. It overlooks the possibility that the star might be exhausted even if the team does not practise every day.

-D. It overlooks the possibility that the star would not be exhausted even if the team practises every day.

-E. It overlooks the possibility that in the future the manager may have a change of mind and the team will not have weekends off.

-5. "Even if a new phone would make Sam happy, it does not follow that she should buy one.
+- A. It overlooks the possibility that in the future the manager may have a change of mind and the team will not have weekends off. - B. It overlooks the possibility that the team might win whether or not the star is exhausted. - C. It does not explain why it is so important for the star not to be exhausted. - D. It overlooks the possibility that the star might be exhausted even if the team does not practise every day. - E. It overlooks the possibility that the star would not be exhausted even if the team practises every day. - 6.
+"Even if a new phone would make Sam happy, it does not follow that she should buy one.
 What must also be taken into account is that phones can be very expensive and there will be a new model coming out next year."